Huntron Test Development powered by Huntron Workstation

 Huntron will provide component data entry, teach the Prober XY locations for all accessible components entered, perform scans, set References (known good signatures used for comparison) and debug as needed to ensure best performance.

-If possible, Huntron recommends that three known good PCBs be provided that will be added to the CTR as Good Signature Comparison References.
+If possible, Huntron recommends that three known good PCBs be provided that will be added to the test as Good Signature Comparison References.

 Unless otherwise specified by the end user, Huntron will use our standard preferred Tracker ranges for all components but may vary from this practice based on component type.
-The ranges used will be listed in the CTR Information Sheet.
+The ranges used will be listed in the Test Development Information Sheet.

 Huntron will observe proper electrostatic discharge protections while handling your circuit board.
 Huntron will not perform any solder procedures or conformal coating removal and will not modify the PCB in any way.